Improved stellarator permanent magnet designs through combined discrete and continuous optimizations: Introduction

 Discrete solutions have been achieved to date using a number of different approaches.
 Some approaches employ continuous optimization algorithms and subsequently round or project the continuous solutions onto a discrete subspace \cite{qian2022a,hammond2022a}.
 Others employ fully discrete optimization techniques \cite{lu2022a,kaptanoglu2023a}.
 Both approaches have produced solutions with good field accuracy for various quasiaxisymmetric stellarator plasmas.
 However, as none of these approaches are guaranteed to find a global optimum, there remains the possibility that improved solutions may exist with even more desirable attributes.

 In this paper, we find that hybrid optimization approaches utilizing sequences of discrete and continuous optimizations can produce solutions that both exhibit improved field accuracy and require fewer magnets.
 The two approaches, when employed on their own, attain solutions with advantages and disadvantages when applied to a quasiaxisymmetric test case: the ``rounded continuous'' approach achieves greater field accuracy but requires more magnets, whereas the fully discrete approach can identify solutions utilizing fewer magnets but with lower field accuracy.
-When the approaches are combined, in particular in a sequence of discrete-continuous-discrete, we find that we are able to obtain solutions with magnet quantities comparable to the low numbers achieved in the discrete approach while attaining better field accuracy than what either approach could achieve on its own.
+When the approaches are combined, in particular in a sequence of discrete-continuous-discrete, we find that we are able to obtain solutions with magnet quantities comparable to the low numbers achieved in the discrete approach while attaining equal or better field accuracy metrics than what either approach could achieve on its own.

 We will begin by reviewing key aspects of permanent magnet optimization common to both optimization approaches in Sec.~\ref{sec:common}.
 We summarize the rounded continuous optimization approach in Sec.~\ref{sec:rc_summary}.
 We then describe the fully discrete ``greedy'' approach, initially developed in \cite{kaptanoglu2023a} and expanded for this work, in Sec.~\ref{sec:gpmo_enhancements}.
 In Sec.~\ref{sec:gpmob_results}, results from optimizations using the enhanced discrete approach are presented and compared with previous results obtained using the rounded continuous approach.
-Finally, in Sec.~\ref{sec:combined_approaches}, we present the improved magnet solutions obtained through combinations of the two approaches.
+In Sec.~\ref{sec:combined_approaches}, we present the improved magnet solutions obtained through combinations of the two approaches.
+Finally, in Sec.~\ref{sec:comparison}, we perform a more detailed comparison of the plasma confinement properties of selected solutions with free-boundary equilibrium modeling.